Korean Methodist Church and Institute

 Korean Methodist Church and Institute (뉴욕한인교회), also known as KMCI, is a United Methodist Church established in 1921 located in New York City.
 The church is located at 633 West 115th Street in Manhattan.

+In 2025, the pastor is Hyunduk Choi.

 Beginning

 Korea was annexed by Japan in 1910 and there was a massive independence movement on March 1, 1919, known as the 3.1 movement.
 Koreans in New York City area gathered to remember and celebrated the 3.1 movement on in 1921 and decided to establish a church.
 That decision led to the first service at Madison Avenue Methodist Church (1723 Madison Avenue New York, NY).
 Documents relating to the beginning of the church are scarce, but the church traditionally celebrates April 18, 1921 as the church establishment day.